Anaheim DUI Lawyer

 • Parking: It can be difficult to know where to park when you are out and about, particularly if you are in an area you are unfamiliar with.
 California uses a color-coded system, where curbs are painted various colors, to help drivers know where they are permitted to park in any given area.
 Parking violations, such as parking in a fire lane or blocking a handicapped area, can carry fines ranging from $20 to $500.

-• Seatbelts and Car Seats: Passenger safety is also essential, particularly if those passengers are children.
+• Seatbelts & Car Seats: Passenger safety is also essential, particularly if those passengers are children.
 One law to ensure passenger safety is the requirement for every adult passenger to wear a seatbelt while in the vehicle.
 The laws for children are much stronger, with each type of car seat having specific guidelines that must be followed.
 Breaking seatbelt and car seat laws also carry penalties.
 If you are ticketed for not wearing a seatbelt, you will pay a fine of around $160.
 If car seats are not properly installed or used, the fine is almost $500.

 While there are plenty of driving and traffic laws in place to ensure driver and passenger safety, some of the most important laws pertain to driving if you have been drinking or consuming drugs.
 DUI laws can carry some of the most severe penalties, depending on the circumstances surrounding the charges.
+Understanding the ramifications of violating these laws is essential to maintaining both personal and public safety on the roads.

-Penalties for a DUI Conviction in California
+What are the Penalties for a DUI Conviction in California?

 California’s zero tolerance for underage drivers using alcohol means that if a driver under the age of 21 is arrested for DUI, they are likely to face harsh penalties for their first offense.
 If a law enforcement officer suspects that an underage driver has consumed alcohol, they can require them to take either a breath test or a preliminary alcohol screening.
 If any alcohol is detected in their system, they could have their license suspended on the spot for up to a year and could also be arrested on DUI charges.